 Nurses are on the front lines of American medicine.
-That means their mistakes cause a lot more harm to many more people.
+Their mistakes cause a lot of harm to a lot of people.

-As healthcare professionals, just like doctors, nurses are capable of committing malpractice when they fail to uphold the standard of care expected of them.
+As healthcare professionals, just like doctors, nurses are capable of committing malpractice when they fail to uphold the standard of care.
 Every nurse must provide correct care at all times while on the job.
 And every hospital must have safeguards and coverage in place to ensure one "little mistake" doesn’t spiral out of control and end in a patient’s death.

-Professional malpractice of any kind ultimately comes down to a practitioner failing to uphold the responsibilities and standards of his profession.
-In other words, we trust our nurses to perform their duties appropriately when providing us with medical care.
-Malpractice occurs when a nurse acts in a way that he or she should not, and that action causes a patient harm.
+Professional malpractice of any kind ultimately comes down to a practitioner failing to uphold the responsibilities and standards of their profession.
+Malpractice occurs when a nurse fails to meet the standard of care and is a cause of injury.

 Some forms of nursing malpractice may include:

 - Improperly following a doctor’s instructions.
-Say a physician orders an X-ray for a patient, but the nurse does not deliver the order.
-Or the physician orders hourly check-ups on the patient, but the nurse skips a few and the patient suffers an injury during that time.
+Say a physician orders hourly check-ups on the patient, but the nurse skips a few and the patient suffers an injury during that time.

 - Improperly administering medication to a patient.
 One case we handled involved a nurse who administered a medication called prostaglandin to a 4-day-old baby in the wrong dose.
 This little girl went into cardiac arrest, and when staff managed to resuscitate her after 33 minutes, she had suffered brain damage, leading to cerebral palsy and other lifelong disabilities.

 - Failing to act when action is required.
 Nurses monitor patients, and can more quickly see that’s something is wrong.
 If a nurse notices a serious patient health issue but does not speak up or take action, she’s not doing her job.